vandreleal/vandreleal/README.md

 </p>

 <p>
   I'm a software engineer well-versed in JavaScript/TypeScript with experience in React, Next.js, Gatsby, GraphQL, Jest, RTL, Cypress, CSS-in-JS, and Storybook.
-I think about code organization more than I would like to admit and have been using principles of Atomic Design for component hierarchy, CSS-in-JS for styling, and Storybook for visual testing.
+I’m passionate about creating scalable, maintainable solutions and thrive on solving challenges in code organization.
+Lately, I’ve been particularly excited about leveraging Astro for building fast, modern websites and exploring TanStack libraries for routing, data fetching, and advanced table management.
 </p>